seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 For this they have engrossed and piled up
 The canker'd heaps of strange-achieved gold;
 For this they have been thoughtful to invest
-Their sons with arts and martial exercises:
+Their sons with arts and martial exercises!
-When, like the bee, culling from every flower
-The virtuous sweets,
-Our thighs pack'd with wax, our mouths with honey,
-We bring it to the hive, and, like the bees,
-Are murdered for our pains.
-This bitter taste
-Yield his engrossments to the ending father.

 *Re-enter WARWICK*